whitneyburton/portfolios/students/1801-front/david-daugherty/20180607-David-Daugherty-M3.md

 ## Areas of Emphasis

 During this module I set out to try and absorb as much knowledge as possible.
-I wanted to build a solid foundation so that later down the line I can go and proform better once we get into more complex things.
+I wanted to build a solid foundation since I know that the things we learned in this mod will be the bulk of what I'll be doing on the job.
 I set out to take this opportunity as serious as possible to gain the most out of this school.
 I knew going in that this was going to be hard and there will be moments where I may struggle but I wanted to keep an optimistic attitude for what my future will hold when I finish Turing.
-I know I tend to keep to myself a lot so I may not be as active in the community as I should but should I move on I want to start doing some lunch and learns to help boost the design skills of my peers.
+I know I tend to keep to myself a lot so I may not be as active in the community as I should.

 ## Rubric Scores

-* **A: End-of-Module Assessment**: 2/4
+* **A: End-of-Module Assessment**: 3/4
 * **B: Individual Work & Projects**: 3/4
 * **C: Group Work & Projects**: 3/4
 * **D: Professional Skills**: 3/4
-* **E: Community Participation**: 2.5/4
+* **E: Community Participation**: 3/4

 -----------------------